jvianna/Markdown/README.markdown

 Then 'make'.  'make test' will run some tests.

-The library will be open sourced in due time.
+The library is released under the BSD license; see LICENSE for terms.

 Copyright &copy; 2012 John MacFarlane.